sister-software/asciify/README.md

 ### 🔍 Small

-weighing in at less than 3.5kb minified and gzipped, Asciify is a single file with no dependencies.
+Weighing in at less than 7kb when minified and gzipped, Asciify is small enough to be added to your project without worrying about bloat.
+Additionally, Asciify has zero dependencies, so it's easy to integrate with your existing codebase.

 ### 🤸‍♀️ Flexible

 Asciify can rasterize images, videos, and 3D scenes.
 Anything that can be rendered to a canvas can be converted to ASCII art.
 Asciify also supports custom fonts and character sets, so you can use it to create text art for any purpose!

+Asciify is also written in TypeScript and includes type definitions with full documentation.

 ## Installation